 Can dogs eat cashews?

 A few plain unsalted cashews are unlikely to harm most dogs.
-Salted, flavored, or many cashews are a problem.
+Salted, flavoured, or many cashews are a problem.

 The full picture